salmah52/EvictionNoticesDataPipeline/README.md

 - **Name:** Eviction Notices
 - **Category:** Housing and Buildings
 - **Data Source:** San Francisco Rent Board
 - **Description:** This dataset contains eviction notices filed with the San Francisco Rent Board as per San Francisco Administrative Code 37.9(c).
-It's important to note that an eviction notice does not necessarily indicate that a tenant was eventually evicted; therefore, the notices may differ from actual evictions.

 ## Columns in the Dataset- Data Dictionary

+## Rows - 421k
+## Columns - 30

 - **Eviction ID (Text):** The internal case record ID used for administrative purposes.
 - **Address (Text):** The address where the eviction notice was issued (block level).